 Slightly frustrating thing about embedded research is the hardware platforms used in past evaluations become completely unobtainable.
-Good luck finding an Econotag in 2021 :\ Traduire le Tweet
+Good luck finding an Econotag in 2021:\

 5:57 PM · 15 févr.
 2021 · Twitter Web App

 - → Hardware requirements can be problematic for the evaluation - → Hardware availability will be an issue in a few years